 Now how is it useful?

 Let’s get back to the matrix of pixels.
 Consider each pixel to be a node of the graph connected to its neighbors by the edges.
-For segmentation purposes, we look at foreground and background in the picture.
+For segmentation purposes, we look at the foreground and background in the picture.
 Each pixel can belong to either the foreground or the background – with some probability.
 On the other hand, we can look at each pixel’s affinity to its neighbors.

 These two observations let us play with the picture as with a graph and reformulate the segmentation task in terms of graph theory.
-And this problem is well known and has effective solution – Max-flow min-cut theorem.
+And this problem is well known and has an effective solution – Max-flow min-cut theorem.
 Now image segmentation becomes finding a way to cut the corresponding graph.
 Below you can see rough steps of the process: we move from image pixels to nodes, then we find the cut, and then we obtain a well-segmented image.

 The binary foreground-background segmentation can be generalized to multiple types of segments.
 The next experiment demonstrates the usefulness of segment-based processing as opposed to whole image processing.